 The current GLA is markedly better than the cramped, stiff-riding original.

-Power comes from the same 221-hp turbocharged four-cylinder engine as its GLB sibling, mated to an eight-speed dual-clutch automatic.
+Power comes from the same 221-hp turbocharged four-cylinder engine as its GLB sibling, mated to a dual-clutch automatic.

 It's a quick car despite some initial hesitation from a rolling stop.

 Front-wheel drive is standard; all-wheel drive is optional.